Complete mop system with wringer basket and soap dispenser. Mop includes three microfiber heads that are machine washable.

 If using a bucket, change the water when it starts to look dirty.
 Don't reuse dirty water.
 It spreads germs around.

-If you can, go with a rectangular bucket — it'll give you more room to dunk your mop.
+If you can, go with a rectangular bucket.
+It will give you more room to dunk your mop.

 Flush that murky water down the toilet.
 It's the most sanitary option.

 Allow air to circulate in your home, so your floors can dry quickly once you're done mopping.

 Q. When I mop my floors end up looking streaky, and they feel sticky.
 What's going on?

 A. You're using too much cleaning solution.
 Try a smaller amount next time you mop.
 If you reduce the amount and this keeps happening, make it a point to mop the area with plain water before you sit down to relax.
 It'll get rid of some of that build up that's making your floor feel sticky.

 Q. What's the advantage of a string mop?

 A. Although it's tougher to clean and can be harder to handle, a string mop is excellent for picking up debris and dirt.
 These types of mops also hold a lot of water which is good for cleaning larger rooms.

 Q. Do I really need to sweep or vacuum before I mop?

 A. Yes.
 It'll make your life a lot easier.
 A mop can pick up some debris from the floor, but it's not meant to pick up all that loose dust and dirt.
 If you choose not to vacuum or sweep, your mop will spread all that gross stuff around your floors.
 It'll dry there, and you'll still need to vacuum or sweep once your floors are dry.